AndyHuynh24/OnePen/README.md

 ---

-## 🛠️ How we built it
+## 🛠️ How We Built It

 We used:
 - **Frontend:** Canvas-based custom rendering with zoom, pan, and HiDPI stylus support.
 - **AI Engine:** TensorFlow.js hybrid model combining image and geometric stroke features.
 - **Backend:** Flask server with Pix2Text integration and Google Drive API for sync.
 - **Storage:** IndexedDB for local autosave and persistent settings, synced via JSON to Drive.

 ---